Updated January 15, 2021

 The Maxxum 7 is a technical marvel.
 When using a Minolta “D” lens, pressing the DoF preview gives a readout on the back LCD panel that shows a diagram with the actual distance to the subject and DoF numbers!
 A great feature for understanding DoF and hyperfocal distance.
 It has every possible function, including memory for recording exposure data.

 These were the last film cameras.
 I like the Maxxum 70.
 It is lightweight with a nice grip and is packed with features.
 The Maxxum 5 and Maxxum 70 are great cameras for those who want to try film on a budget.

 Maxxum 5D, Maxxum 7D

 They produce beautiful images and have very low noise for their age.
-First cameras with built-in image stabilization and forerunners of modern Sony A-mount digital cameras.
+They were among the first cameras with built-in image stabilization and forerunners of modern Sony A-mount digital cameras.
 Finding one might be difficult, and when you do, they are not as cheap as one might expect given their age.

-Autofocus lenses do not receive as much acclaim as their manual forbears.
-However, many are excellent.
+Autofocus lenses do not receive as much acclaim as their manual cousins; however, many are excellent.
+With the exception of the macro lenses, the first generation, released in 1985, are the best versions.
+Review links are for the 1985 versions when possible.
 The G and APO lenses are professional and are not listed here.
 Those listed are easy to find.

 28-105mm, f3.5-4.5 – (Dyxum) – One of my favorite lenses, but for some reason rarely mentioned.